DonMarv00/Android-Sound-Cutter-Library/README.md

 3. saveInternal()

-returns the file path of the cutted sound in the app folder (located at /data/data<package name>)
+returns the file path of the cutted sound in the app folder (located at /data/data/package-name)

 # TODO
 - Callback when file was saved